Detroit Athletic Club: Reorienting

 Henry Bourne Joy, son of the man who built the Michigan Central Railroad into one of the nation's most successful large railroads, served as president of the Packard Motor Car Company in the early decades of the last century.
 He felt that the rich new titans of the booming automobile industry spent too much time in the Woodward Avenue pubs.
 He thought they needed a club commensurate with this stature.
 Some 26 years after the club's founding, on January 4, 1913, Joy and 108 other leading Detroit citizens came together to reorient the Detroit Athletic Club.
 Joy and his colleagues selected Detroit's most accomplished architect, Albert Kahn.

 Architecture

-Kahn, in 1912, had visited Italy and was inspired by the buildings he saw there.
+In 1912, Kahn visited Italy, and was inspired by the buildings he saw there.
 Two of Detroit's most impressive current downtown edifices—the Detroit Athletic Club and the Police Department headquarters on Beaubien—reflect what Kahn saw in Italy.
 The Palazzo Borghese in Rome provided Kahn with a model for much of the Detroit Athletic Club, but the idea of using the large impressive windows for the impressive fourth floor dining room—called the Grill Room—came from the Palazzo Farnese.